Cosmic-Escape/Cosmic-Escape/README.md

 ---

-### Why "Cosmic-Escape"?
+### Why "Cosmic Escape"?

 Because this space is about **escaping the ordinary** — venturing into the vast universe of ideas, unafraid to experiment, unafraid to fail, and committed to learning.
 Each project is a beacon: a story of challenges, of ingenuity, and of the relentless pursuit of excellence.

-Cosmic-Escape is **not just a portfolio** — it is a map of a technologist’s journey, a playground for curiosity, and an invitation to explore, learn, and be inspired.
+Cosmic Escape is **not just a portfolio** — it is a map of a technologist’s journey, a playground for curiosity, and an invitation to explore, learn, and be inspired.

 > Every repository, every commit, every line of code is a step forward.
 Explore, witness the evolution, and perhaps find your own spark of inspiration along the way.